AdamLoydHarris/RoboSmile_Measurement/README.md

 Update from Adam

 I've used gemini to help me make an app with flask.
 This has absolutely no functionality.

+Clone the repo, make a conda env using env.yaml, make, type 'python app.py' in terminal

 ![alt text](robosmilescreenshot.png)